 Take The Stairs

-Climbing stairs burn about 70 to 100 calories in 20 minutes, depending on your size, fitness level, etc. The faster pace and/or the more weight you carry, the more calories you’ll burn.
+Furthermore, climbing stairs is an efficient way to burn calories.
+In just 20 minutes, you can burn about 70 to 100 calories, depending on factors like your weight, fitness level, and climbing speed.
+The faster you climb and the more weight you carry, the more calories you’ll burn.

 Walk The Dog

 Attention, dog owners!
 Walking your dog is not only a fun way to spend quality time with your furry friend but also an opportunity to log some extra steps.
 Since dogs need daily exercise, it’s a win-win situation for both you and your pet.

 When walking your dog, remember to keep them on a leash and actively participate in the walk rather than just letting them roam freely.
 Following your dog’s lead can lead to a brisk walk, helping you accumulate more than 3,000 steps in just 30 minutes.

 Make chasing those 10,000 steps a more enjoyable experience by putting on your favorite music and dancing around your living room.
 It’s a great way to have fun, get your heart rate up, and add some steps to your daily count.
 And don’t worry, there’s no need to be self-conscious—dance like nobody’s watching!